Anita Silvers: Biography

 Silvers was a professor in, and former chair of, the Department of Philosophy at San Francisco State University, having been on the faculty from 1967.
 In 1980, she was appointed by President Jimmy Carter to serve on the National Council for the Humanities, the governing board of the National Endowment for the Humanities.
 In 2009, she was awarded the Quinn Prize for her service to the profession from the American Philosophical Association (APA) the first time this award was granted to a faculty member of a non-research-intensive university.
-In 2013, she was awarded the Lebowitz Prize by the American Philosophical Association and The Phi Beta Kappa Society.
+In 2013, she was awarded the Lebowitz Prize by the American Philosophical Association and Phi Beta Kappa society.
 In 2017, she was awarded the California State University (CSU) Wang Family Excellence Award.

 Her 1988 book Disability.
 Difference.
 Discrimination: Perspectives on Justice in Bioethics and Public Policy (co-authored with David Wasserman and Mary Mahowald) is widely cited in legal affairs.